Kai Ewans

-Kai Peter Anthon Ewans (né Nielsen; April 10, 1906 – April 4, 1988) was a Danish-American jazz reedist.
+Kai Peter Anthon Ewans (born Nielsen; 10 April 1906 – 4 April 1988) was a Danish and American jazz reedist.

+Life and career

+Music

-Ewans was born in Hørsholm, Denmark.
+Ewans was born in Hørsholm, Denmark in 1906.
 He played initially as a banjoist, but switched to saxophone in 1923 when he formed the Blues Jazz Band.
 The group disbanded in 1924, after which Ewans was with Valdemar Eiberg's ensemble from 1924 to 1926.
-He adopted the name Ewans in 1927, and led Denmark's first big band in 1927–28, thereafter leading bands in Belgium and Germany through 1931.
-Following this he played with Bernard Etté, Kai Julian (1931–32), and Eric Tuxen (1932–36).
-He founded a new big band including mostly musicians from Tuxen's ensemble in 1936, and recorded with Benny Carter that year.
-The band recorded copiously in the 1940s.
+He adopted the name Ewans in 1927, and led Denmark's first big band in 1927–1928, thereafter leading bands in Belgium and Germany through 1931.
+Following this he played with Bernard Etté, Kai Julian (1931–1932), and Erik Tuxen (1932–1936).
+He founded a new band including mostly musicians from Tuxen's ensemble in 1936, and recorded with Benny Carter that year.
+The band recorded in the 1940s.
 AllMusic wrote: "Ewans was a potent force behind the development of interest in jazz, and in particular in big band, swing-era-style music in Denmark.
-His bands were always disciplined, well-rehearsed and enthusiastic outfits, reflecting the best qualities of the leader."
+His bands were reportedly disciplined, well-rehearsed and enthusiastic outfits, reflecting the best qualities of the leader."

+Business

 The big band dissolved in 1947, and after this Ewans worked in business in the U.S., moving to California in 1956.
-From 1960 to 1964 he ran a restaurant with Carter in Beverly Hills, and later in the decade returned to Copenhagen to play again.
-He retired to Connecticut late in life, and died there on April 4, 1988.
+From 1960 to 1964 he ran a restaurant with Carter in Beverly Hills and later in the decade returned to Copenhagen to play again.

+Retirement and death

+He retired to Connecticut late in life, and died there on 4 April 1988, six days shy of his 82nd birthday.

+Family

-His granddaughter, Vanessa Trump, was married to Donald Trump Jr., and Kai Trump, their daughter, Ewans' great-granddaughter, is named after him.
+His granddaughter, Vanessa Trump, was married to Donald Trump Jr., President Donald Trump's eldest son.

+Kai Trump, Vanessa’s daughter and hence his great-granddaughter, is named after him.